-The Planning Department performs a variety of functions that are intended to conserve and enhance the City’s environmental resources and scenic beauty, to preserve its historic resources and small town heritage, to manage the community’s growth rate, and to enforce the policies and regulations related to land use and development.
+The Planning Division performs a variety of functions that are intended to conserve and enhance the City’s environmental resources and scenic beauty, to preserve its historic resources and small town heritage, to manage the community’s growth rate, and to enforce the policies and regulations related to land use and development.

 • Current Planning involves the Zoning Map and the administration of the City’s Local Coastal Program (LCP) by reviewing proposals that affect the Land Use Plan and General Plan and initiating proposals to implement the goals of the Local Coastal Program.

 • Land Use Regulation involves the administration of the Zoning (Title 18), Signs (Title 15), and Subdivision (Title 17) ordinances with the Half Moon Bay Municipal Code.
 These ordinances are developed and administered to preserve existing land use standards and are applied to projects that are generally initiated by property owners.

 • Advanced Planning involves the maintenance of the Local Coastal Program and its Land Use Plan, the City’s General Plan and the various elements it contains, and coordinates with regional planning agencies and the state to ensure consistency with the laws that govern land use, development, subdivision and environmental quality.

 • The City has initiated the process of updating the City's General Plan and Local Coastal Program.
 Information on this process and opportunities for involvement can be found on the following website http://www.planhmb.org/ or on our home page under Hot Topics!.